bholmesqub/DAFx19/big-muff-pi-tonestack/tonestack-measurements.md

 # Measurements of the Big Muff Pi tonestack

-The device measured wasn't taken from a Big Muff Pi, but was built on a breadboard from a schematic.

 ## Comparison between linear and logarithmic pots

 The below video illustrates the change in amplitude response to a change in potentiometer rotation.
 On the left are the measurements from the tone stack with a linear potentiometer, and on the right those from the tone stack with a logarithmic potentiometer.